PACE-DAAQ/UPTEMPO/README_CAMS_BIOG.md

-# CAMS Anthropogenic Emissions Regridding Tool
+# CAMS Biogenic Emissions Regridding Tool

 ## 1. Description
 This tool regrids CAMS global biogenic emissions data to the MPAS grid using ESMF/ESMPy.
 It automates the process for multiple species and years, renames output variables and dimensions for MPAS compatibility, and allows easy configuration via a YAML file.
 Output files are post-processed for MPAS requirements, including correct variable naming, dimension renaming, and time formatting.